Get

 Cat with mouth wide open

-While your cat’s mouth is surprisingly clean, it’s still not a good idea to let your cat lick you.
+Although you may think your cat’s mouth is cleaner than yours, this isn’t necessarily true, and it’s not a good idea to let your cat lick you.

 Cats and people alike carry certain bacteria that cause them no signs of illness whatsoever but under specific circumstances, such as immunosuppressive therapy and cancer, may lead to various health concerns in their human parents.
 Zoonosis is a term used when describing the potential of an infectious agent or disease to be transmitted from animals to humans.